oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

 ## Task 1: Perform incremental backup and restore it

-1. Set the environment to the source database and start a level 1 backup.
+1. Use the *yellow* terminal 🟨.
+Set the environment to the source database and start a level 1 backup.

     ```
     <copy>